Learn about the Louisiana eviction process and notice requirements.

 1. Prepare a notice to quit.
 Before a formal court filing can occur, a landlord needs to prepare the proper notice to terminate the tenancy:

 2. Eviction proceedings are filed.
-If the tenant fails to the landlord’s notice, eviction proceedings can begin with the filing the case with the local court using a court information sheet, petition for eviction, and soldier’s/sailor’s affidavit.
+If the tenant fails to respond to the landlord’s notice, eviction proceedings can begin with the filing the case with the local court using a court information sheet, petition for eviction, and soldier’s/sailor’s affidavit.

 4. Tenant is served.
 After the filing of all documents, the court issues an order to show cause and schedules a hearing date.
 These documents are then t is served by a constable.